 Victoria has a multitude of fine dining options, and is home to more than a dozen craft breweries.
 If you like something more challenging than Coors or Labatt’s, then Victoria’s craft brewing scene is for you.
 With more breweries per capita than anywhere else in Canada, you can be sure to find your favourite new beverage.
 Food options range from fine Italian dining at Il Terrazzo to French delicacies at Restaurant Matisse, from seaside pub eats at Spinnakers Brewpub to delicious sushi at Sen Zushi!
 If you are in need of something quick, a food truck is never far away.

-Vancouver Island is also home to 38 licensed wineries, many of which are in the immediate vicinity of Victoria.
+Vancouver Island is also home to more than 30 licensed wineries, many of which are in the immediate vicinity of Victoria.
 In addition, Victoria hosts many great coffee shops and several roasteries such as Fernwood Coffee and Caffe Fantastico.
 No matter what taste, preference, or style, it can be found in Victoria’s thriving foodie scene!

 Arts & Culture